Install on Ubuntu

 Now we can start the backend for the first time!

-You can check for the status of the process with pm2 status
+You can check for the status of the process with pm2 status and the huddle-up/logs logs folder for errors.

 To make sure that PM2 starts HuddleUp on a server reboot, we'll add it to the startup processes.
 Run the following command and copy the output.